ZhenyingZhu/StudyNotes/ASP.md

 - Both the server and the client app need to be reged.
 - the client app reg needs to select Authentication > Add a platform > mobile and desktop application.
 Redirect URL use `http://localhost`
 - API permissions > add a permission > My APIs > TodoListServer
-- Controller uses `ConcurrentBag`
-- Uses `AddMicrosoftIdentityWebApiAuthentication` to get the token.

 **HERE**: How was the code created